Taylorlea43/DreamTeam-Platformer/README.md

 Changes to content in the `docs` folder will not show up on the website unless they are pushed to the `master` branch.

 #Instructions
 use arrow keys to move left right, and jump.
 Hit space to select anything.
 P to pause, and Command Q to quit.
-See tutorial level for additional information.
-Collect all coins for a surprise!
+You will be taken through a tutorial level prior to the start of the game that will explain the goals and storyline.
+Collect all coins for a surprise and free all the animals!

 ## Credits
 **Alex Thimineur, Taylor, Lea, Hannah Pfersch, James Phillips, Emilio Cruz**: Programmed the game, made the art.